CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 rclone <i>subcommand optons source:path dest:path</i>
 </pre>

 Below is a list of most frequently used rclone commands.
-You can check more extended list form the [Rclone manual pages]( https://rclone.org/docs/) or by typimh command: rclone in Puhti or in Taito
+You can check more extended list form the [Rclone manual pages]( https://rclone.org/docs/) or by typing command: `rclone` in Puhti or in Taito

 *    [rclone copy]( https://rclone.org/commands/rclone_copy/)- Copy files from source to dest, skipping already copied.
 *    [rclone sync](https://rclone.org/commands/rclone_sync/)- Make source and dest identical, modifying destination only.